How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

-\textbf{Client communication.} This category includes in-person and virtual interactions with clients to explain legal processes, share case updates, and discuss plea options versus trial risks.
+\textbf{Client communication and support.} This category includes in-person and virtual interactions with clients to explain legal processes, share case updates, and discuss plea options versus trial risks.
 Ideally, defenders maintain regular communication with clients, though caseload pressures often interfere.
 Most participants mentioned AI tools could assist defenders in client communication, but would not be able to replace them.
-Some participants (n=3) already use or are open to using general-purpose AI tools to \textbf{reword messages for clarity} or to summarize documents for clients.
+Some participants (n=4) already use or are open to using general-purpose AI tools to \textbf{reword messages for clarity} or to summarize documents for clients.
 P7 shared that they would use AI tools to help draft letters and emails to clients.
 They want to ensure ``\textit{[they] do not speak in legalese or convoluted ways, and ChatGPT helps keep [them] in check so that [their] parlance is a little bit more tailored to [their] audience.}'' P8 mentioned that his ``\textit{clients [...] have not gone that far in school.
-And so, one thing that you could use AI for is you could write a letter and then ask it, please, make edits to the letter to bring it to a 6th grade educational level.}''
+And so, one thing that you could use AI for is you could write a letter and then ask it, please, make edits to the letter to bring it to a 6th grade educational level.}'' Others imagined AI helping to create visual aids such as flowcharts or decision trees of the legal process that clients could keep as references after the meetings.
+P8 noted he often uses AI for ``\textit{massaging varying kinds of legalese writing into more common parlance description of what's happening.
+So you've got a very dense paragraph about the grand jury process and cross grand jury notice.
+And basically how this all works.
+And then using ChatGPT to boil that down to a more easily communicable idea of: you're allowed to testify at this proceeding, but we recommend that you don't.}''